 Oyakodon (Japanese Chicken and Egg Bowl)

 Last week, K made Oyakodon, a homey Japanese dish, consisting of chicken, egg, and onions in a soy sauce broth over rice.
-It was his first attempt at it, following Nami's Just One Cookbook recipe.
-She explains the meaning behind the dish and provides step-by-step instructions with photos.
-For ease and posterity, I've copied the recipe here, sans pics.
-The only deviation K made was using cilantro instead of mitsuba (wild Japanese parsley), which we can't get in our neighborhood.
-It's simple comfort food in one bowl.
+It was his first attempt at it, following Nami’s Just One Cookbook recipe.
+They explain the meaning behind the dish and provides step-by-step instructions with photos.
+For ease and posterity, I’ve copied the recipe here.
+The only deviation K made was using cilantro instead of mitsuba (wild Japanese parsley), since it’s difficult to find where we are.
+It’s simple comfort food in one bowl.

 Oyakodon Recipe